The State Of Play, Decade By Decade.

 The 2010’s saw many major shifts in my life and the industry as a whole.

-The big two Canon and Nikon and the oldest maker Pentax were sticking to DSLR’s, while most others were exploring mirrorless with mixed success.
-I personally tried a few (Sony, Fuji, Panasonic and Olympus all at once), aware of the advantages and fuelled by direct comparison to older SLR designs.
+The big two, Canon and Nikon and the original SLR maker Pentax (it’s in the name) were sticking to DSLR’s, while most others were exploring mirrorless with mixed success.
+I personally tried a few all at once (Sony, Fuji, Panasonic and Olympus with Canon SLR’s), aware of their advantages and disadvantages and fuelled by direct comparison to older DSLR designs.

-Thank heavens for Japan.
-It kept the flame alive and no better place to gain context of time.
+Thank heavens for Japan and the EM-5 Mk1.
+It kept the flame alive and no better place to gain a context of time.

 Film was dead, very cool film cameras effectively worthless.
 I scored all sorts, most of which I later sold for as much as they originally cost when the resurgence came (next decade).
 Interestingly the whole film resurgence thing was a doughnut with a hole in the middle, that hole being anything plastic fantastic.
-Only old metal cams were popular.
+Only old metal cams were popular, the rest disappeared.

-Sales were much lower and less satisfying, cost versus the internet and little of interest being the main problems.
+Sales were much lower and the whole thing less satisfying, often coming down to cost alone versus the internet and little of interest being the main problems.

-Everyone had decent cameras so upgrades were hard to justify, the internet was confusing things, phones were getting decent and mirrorless was still the outlier.
-Nobody wanted a new SLR, but mirrorless was a patchwork quilt of ideas and successes, so people waited.
+Everyone had decent cameras so upgrades were hard to justify, the internet was confusing things, phones were getting decent, killing the compact market and mirrorless was still the outlier.
+Nobody wanted a new SLR, but mirrorless was a patchwork quilt of ideas and mixed successes, so people waited.

-Personally I was shooting mid to low end Olympus for our many trips to Japan, concentrating on one big benefit of the format, size.
+Personally I was shooting mid to low end Olympus for our many trips to Japan, concentrating on the biggest benefits of the format, size and speed.
 I was still into photography, but my interest in anything other than personal stuff had been shelved.
 I was disinterested in DSLR’s, Sony, video, or phones, so most of the big news was not news for me.

-One highlight was my early dabbling with printers (Canon 9000 II), which was far more interesting than being in a dark room.
+One highlight was early dabbling with printers (Canon 9000 II the Pro 10s), which was far more interesting than being in a dark room.
 I wasted a lot of paper, learned enough.

 The 2020’s

-The latest vibe I am living now is “do it while you still can, the future can wait”.
+The latest vibe I am living now is “do it while you still can, the future can wait” and old lessons still have some legs.

 The new decade saw me return to the camera shop under a new owner, the previous owner feeling my experience would help with the transition.

-The process of photography at this point was very much Adobe controlled, Lightroom in it’s later iterations and no real competition and AI was a tiny little shadow hiding in plain sight inside these programmes.
+The process of photography at this point was very much Adobe controlled, Lightroom and Premier in their later iterations had no real competition.
+AI was a tiny little shadow hiding in plain sight inside these programmes.

-Sony is now dominant after a lack-lustre start.
-They missed the big thing early on, that a system is a system, meaning it needed lenses and support, not just a constant parade of same-but-different cameras.
+Sony is now dominant as video becomes a thing.
+They missed the big thing early on, that a system is a system needing lenses and support, not just a constant parade of same-but-different cameras, but recovered and ruled the early part of the decade.
+People even seemed to see past the odd colour science.

-Video is now an expectation, Sony nailing video AF first, thus winning that race.
+Video is now an expectation, Sony nailing video AF first, thus winning that race, but seminal cameras like the Panasonic GH5 also made their mark.

-After dabbling with a school for a little while, I was now shooting in schools properly after leaving the camera shop the week before COVID lock downs came into effect.
+After dabbling with a school for a little while as a second or third job, I was now shooting in schools properly after leaving the camera shop the week before COVID lock downs came into effect.

 We were quarantined in the state, the privilege of being an island, so I could work with standard precautions.
-Against the odds, I started a new career at the start of COVID!
+Against the odds, I started a new career at the start of COVID, in my 50’s in a shrinking field!

-I switched to Capture 1 thanks to buying an EM1x with an aging Mac and incompatible Lightroom.
+I switched to Capture 1 thanks to buying an EM1x with an aging Mac and realising that meant incompatible Lightroom.
 This was a good move overall, something I was reminded of when I tried Lightroom again recently.

 Like the Adobe alternative Capture 1, I went with DaVinci Resolve for video processing.
-I will admit it is a steep learning curve, but I am getting there and like C1, it is better.
+I will admit it is a steep learning curve, but I am getting there and like C1, it is for me better than Adobe.

-Video is now on an even playing field, all major brands improving AF and functionality, even non video companies like Nikon or Olympus are decent and Canon and others are fighting back against Sony.
+Video is now on an even playing field, all major brands improving AF and functionality, even non video aligned companies like Nikon are now decent and Canon, Panasonic and others are fighting back against Sony.

 *